geomatics-io/ObjectListView/README.md

 # ObjectListView

+ObjectListView is a powerful .NET library for creating interactive, data-driven WinForms ListView controls.
+It provides advanced features and customization options that go beyond the capabilities of the standard ListView control.

+## About

 ObjectListView is a .NET ListView wired on caffeine, guarana and steroids.
 More calmly, it is a C# wrapper around a .NET ListView, which makes the ListView much easier to use and teaches it lots of neat new tricks.

------------ Added by me -----------

-# ObjectListView

-ObjectListView is a powerful .NET library for creating interactive, data-driven WinForms ListView controls.
-It provides advanced features and customization options that go beyond the capabilities of the standard ListView control.

 ## Usage